5 Tips on Developing Self-Motivation in Students

 Students who take an active role in decisions and feel like their voice is being heard are more likely to stay motivated.
 If your student is attending online school, involve them in decisions like creating the daily school schedule, including their requests for downtime.
 Let them help design their learning space and make it their own.
 Discuss class choices together and let them choose their electives.

 Work together to develop school rules, expectations, and consequences.
 Offer choices to give them the confidence to make decisions on things that are important to them.
-This gives them a better sense of self and purpose, which are strong motivators.
+This can give them a better sense of self and purpose, which can be strong motivators.

-Teachers and Learning Coaches can help bring lessons to life by scheduling field trips or doing other hands-on activities that are tied to the lesson.
+Learning Coaches can help bring lessons to life by scheduling field trips or doing other hands-on activities that are tied to what their student is learning about.

 Visit a museum, see a play, or attend a concert to build excitement and inspire students to learn.
-Encourage students to join a club or other extracurricular activity to give them a sense of belonging, which is a powerful motivator.
+Encourage students to join a club or other extracurricular activity to give them a sense of belonging, which can be a powerful motivator.

 Find ways to inspire their natural curiosity.
 Make a rewards system to help encourage self-motivation for students to achieve mutually agreed-upon goals.